5 February 2020

 Importing excise duty suspended goods

-If your excise goods are dispatched from an EU member state on or after Brexit, you must use the relevant customs procedures when they arrive at the place they enter the UK.
+If your excise goods are dispatched from an EU member state from 1 January 2021, you must use the relevant customs procedures when they arrive at the place they enter the UK.

 Moving imported excise goods within the UK